 What else is good to know about the eggs?
 “Large” for the size tends to be understood: a recipe calling just for “eggs” usually implies “large eggs.”
-I still prefer to be clear, specifying large eggs.
-At least here in the US, we take for granted them being chicken’s eggs, so that rarely bears saying.
-Though of course should that vary, using quail or duck eggs, it’ll be important to be note as such.
-And, say, it’s a project in which a whole realm of eggs are featured—quail here, chicken there, ostrich in another—you’d need to clarify type of eggs in that context.
+I still prefer to be clear, specifying large eggs when I’m writing recipes.
+We generally take for granted them being chicken’s eggs, so that rarely bears including.
+Though of course should the type of egg vary, using quail or duck eggs, you’d be noting as such.
+And, say, it’s a project in which a whole realm of eggs are featured—quail here, chicken there, ostrich in another—chicken would be stated along with the other types in that context.
 Many factors can dictate variations in recipe style, it’s valuable to keep that in mind and adapt as needed.

 The technique side of the recipe can go in far more directions than I’ll get into here.
 Suffice it to say: be as clear as you can about the process you go through to cook those eggs to the desired doneness–soft? jammy? hard?
 Again, I understand it can be tempting to emphasize how easy a recipe is by glossing over seemingly mundane information.
 I saw an example of that on a food company’s web site recently, a cracker recipe for which the instructions were simply to mix all the ingredients in a bowl and roll the dough out on a counter.
-That could suffice for some home cooks, many others will benefit from more detail.
-For those eggs, think about size of the pan, how much water (likely by an inch vs volume measure, this case), is the water a particular temp?, what level of heat for the stove, amount of time for cooking.
+That could suffice for some home cooks, many others will benefit from more detail to achieve the intended results.
+For the eggs, think about size of the pan, how much water (likely by an inch vs volume measure, this case), is the water a particular temp?, what level of heat for the stove, amount of time for cooking.